Yassmin-gamal/Bracelet-/README.md

 # Decision algorithm
 Based on our experimentation and evaluation of various machine learning algorithms, the XGBoost Classifier emerged as the top performer with the highest accuracy of 93.6%.
 It is renowned for its speed and accuracy and is widely used in data science competitions.

 The Gaussian SVM classifier, Linear SVM, and Regular boosting classifier also delivered notable results with an accuracy of 91%.
-These algorithms have proven to be effective in classification tasks as will be explained in section 5.2.1.
+These algorithms have proven to be effective in classification tasks as will be explained ز

 In terms of deep learning approaches, the LSTM model utilizing all five features achieved the highest accuracy of 91%.
-LSTM as will be explained in section 5.2.3, a type of recurrent neural network, is particularly suitable for analyzing time series data and has demonstrated its capability in various applications.
-The simpler DNN model achieved an accuracy of 90% as will be explained in section 5.2.2, further highlighting the effectiveness of deep learning methods.
+LSTM as will be explained, a type of recurrent neural network, is particularly suitable for analyzing time series data and has demonstrated its capability in various applications.
+The simpler DNN model achieved an accuracy of 90% as will be explained , further highlighting the effectiveness of deep learning methods.

 Considering the overall performance and results obtained from our experimentation, we have selected the XGBoost Classifier as the preferred algorithm due to its outstanding accuracy and reputation for achieving excellent results across various problem domains.